AlphaGit/a-pattern-restrict/docs/compatibility.md

 **Tested:** 2015-09-07, OS X 10.11, Safari 8.1 ([details](https://saucelabs.com/beta/tests/8db6e1e8963f4530bb9bee010312353a))

-**Symptom:** ng-pattern-restrict will not go back to the previous valid value in Protractor tests.
+**Symptom:** a-pattern-restrict will not go back to the previous valid value in Protractor tests.

 **Cause:** Safari will update the value of the numeric inputs both on `POST /clear` and `POST /value`, and as such, the tests have no way of simulating the user replacing one text for another, such as selecting the whole text and typing over it.